ETF Talks – EYR 2021: Boosting rail with railway workers on board?

 This means no social dumping, “the poison of Europe” as Delli puts it, agreeing that this issue needs to be put on the agenda and brought to public attention to find concrete solutions.

 For Delli, one key initiative will be to take the work of railway workers’ into consideration and call for decent salaries and resting time.
 “I believe that in their daily struggle, we need to support them.”

-Points the ETF and Giorgio Tuti can only wholeheartedly agree with: For Giorgio, the European Year of Rail cannot put aside railway workers.
+Points the ETF and Giorgio Tuti can only wholeheartedly agree with: the European Year of Rail cannot put aside railway workers.

 This year needs to put the erroneous policies of rail and the poor working conditions, railway workers are facing at the centre of the debate in connection with the climate discussion.
 One of the key ways forward is to ensure investments to guarantee good jobs with fair working conditions to attract new workers and women to the sector.

 “Investing in rail also means investing to improve the rather serious climate situation, but we need to do what’s necessary”, underlines Giorgio Tuti.

 In any case, the ETF will be keeping a close eye to make sure this European Year of Rail puts measures with railway workers at the core into place to attract more women and young workers by ensuring quality and improvement of working conditions, respecting the rights of railway workers, ensuring their health and safety and eliminating wage and social dumping.